Grady-Saccullo/.dotfiles/README.md

 ### `/overlays`
 Contains overlays, specifically only need package overlays for now so there is only a default.nix file in there.

+### `/tooling-scripts`
+Contains helper bash cli for switching and checking configs.
+Pulling down git repos and more.
+This is still a wip, but so far has been better to live with as compared to using a Makefile.
+Also just wanted to build a small bash cli as it's been a while since I've done one.

+To use the cli run `./tooling-scripts/main.sh`.
+Might alias this as some point in the future to allow for easier usage, but for now this is fine.